silviyametodieva/HomeWork2709/README.md

 # HomeWork2709
-Make some changes for conflict
+Make some changes for conflict.